Skip to main content

 Herniated Disc Recovery Time

-By Published: December 11, 2019Updated: March 12, 2024No Comments
+By December 11, 2019February 3rd, 2025No Comments

-Published on: December 11, 2019 | Updated on: March 12, 2024
+Published on: December 11, 2019 | Updated on: February 3, 2025

 Herniated discs occur when a portion of the inner layer of the disc is pushed out through a tear or rupture in the tough outer layer.
-As the outer layer degrades, more of the inner tissue is expelled and the displaced tissue begins creating uncomfortable pressure points throughout the spine.
-These pressure points upset the nerves of the spine, leading to bouts of pain which increase in severity as more tissue escapes the disc.
+As the outer layer degrades, more inner tissue is expelled, and the displaced tissue creates uncomfortable pressure points throughout the spine.

 Anatomy of the Spinal Discs

-Together these discs help support our everyday movements and act as the body’s major carrier of axial load.
+Together, these discs help support our everyday movements and act as the body’s major carrier of axial load.

-As we age and the outer layer degrades, the inner nucleus can begin to spill out through ruptures in the annulus.
+As we age and the outer layer degrades, the inner nucleus begins to spill out through ruptures in the annulus.
 When the outer discs rupture and the inner disc spills out, this can lead to bouts of pain, swelling, and reduced flexibility and range of motion.
-Once a disc is ruptured, it will never fully heal on its own.
-Medication and physical therapy can be used to help treat and manage the symptoms of a herniated disc, but they will never truly restore its health.

 • Increase in severity or duration of bouts of pain